soubihabdenour/Basis-and-Practice-in-Programming_DASF004_41/Lab Exercise/week5/week_5.md

 ```

 ### **Exercise 3:** Write a program that calculate the Factorial using recursive function and for/while loop.**
-You need to make 2 functions to calculate the fatorial of input number, one using recursive function and the other one uses for or while loop.
+You need to make 2 functions to calculate the fatorial of input number.
+One uses recursive function and the other one uses for or while loop.

 ### **Example Output **